kumarde/kumarde.github.io/source/_posts/diversity.md

 secret to massive box office success.
 To incorporate this insight, all new films produced by us will be single-race movies.
 How are we going to choose the race for each movie, you ask?
-Well, I think we can all agree that
-#RepresentationMatters.
-And given that we are an American company, I think the
-best way to choose is to pick a race modeled off of America’s population.
+Well, I think we can all agree that representation matters.
+And given that we are an American company, I think the best way to choose is to pick a race modeled off of America’s population.
 So that’s 72.4% White, 12.6% Black and 4.8% Asian.
 If 2018 is any indication, nobody really cares about the other 10.1%.